 Amazon Relational Database Service (Amazon RDS) monitoring

-The Amazon Relational Database Service (Amazon RDS) helps you tailor the configuration, administration, and scaling of a relational database in Amazon Cloud.
-It also allows for the automation of administrative tasks, such as hardware provisioning, database setup, and the importing of backups and patches.
+The Amazon Relational Database Service (Amazon RDS) helps you tailor the configuration, administration, and scaling of a relational database in Amazon cloud computing.
+It also allows for the automation of administrative tasks, such as hardware provisioning, database setup, and importing backups and patches.

 Amazon Simple Notification Service (Amazon SNS) monitoring